centdollar/ATDCS_Assembler/README.md

 # ATDCS_Assembler
  Translation from a custom RISC ISA to machine code to run on the CPU found at this repo:

+# Usage
+- to use from the command line, move to the src directory and run the following command: python3 assembler.py -M Test1.asm Test2.asm

 # Syntax and Semantics